xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Methodology

 \subsubsection{Check and Reflection Mechanism}

-The generation of erroneous commands and the lack of effective error-handling mechanisms pose significant challenges to LLM-based penetration testing. xOffense addresses these issues through a \textit{Check and Reflection Mechanism} integrated into the \textit{Task Orchestrator}, enabling continuous self-assessment and plan optimization.
+The generation of erroneous commands and the lack of effective error-handling mechanisms pose significant challenges to LLM-based pentest. xOffense addresses these issues through a \textit{Check and Reflection Mechanism} integrated into the \textit{Task Orchestrator}, enabling continuous self-assessment and plan optimization.
 The full workflow is detailed in Algorithm~\ref{alg:check-reflection}.

-During the \textit{Task Session}, the \textit{Action Executor} evaluates task outcomes and updates the \textit{Task Coordination Graph (TCG)} with success or failure statuses.
+During the \textit{Task Session}, the \textit{Action Executor} evaluates task outcomes and updates the \textit{TCG} with success or failure statuses.
 The \textit{Planning Session} then reflects on these outcomes, revising task directives and updating the TCG accordingly.
 Successful tasks are retained, while failed tasks trigger a reanalysis process, wherein the LLM regenerates commands with corrected parameters or alternative strategies.
 The updated plan is merged with previously completed tasks to preserve execution continuity, as demonstrated in Algorithm~\ref{alg:updateplan} and Algorithm~\ref{alg:mergetasks}.

 \paragraph{Plan Update and Merge Algorithms.} The \texttt{UpdatePlan} and \texttt{MergeTasks} procedures are key to preserving execution continuity.
 Upon task failure, the system calls the LLM to propose an updated plan, then merges it with the existing TCG such that all successfully completed tasks are retained, sequence numbers are adjusted, and only pending or failed tasks are revised.
 Their formal pseudocode is shown in Algorithm~\ref{alg:updateplan} and Algorithm~\ref{alg:mergetasks}.